LyuLucas1207/NebulaFX/docs/ansible/REAEME.md

-# Install rustfs with mnmd mode using ansible
+# Install nebulafx with mnmd mode using ansible

-This chapter show how to install rustfs with mnmd(multiple nodes multiple disks) using ansible playbook.Two installation method are available, namely binary and docker compose.
+This chapter show how to install nebulafx with mnmd(multiple nodes multiple disks) using ansible playbook.Two installation method are available, namely binary and docker compose.

 ## Requirements